nationalarchives/ds-wagtail/.github/PULL_REQUEST_TEMPLATE.md

 1. Use the `Squash and merge` option to keep the target branch's commit history nice and clean.
 2. Where relevant, include the ticket number in commit title, e.g. `DF-XXX: Ticket name / short description`.
-3. Once PR is merged, check and arrange to deploy on hosted environment.
+3. Once PR is merged, contact someone with environment access to arrange a deployment.

 ## Merging a release branch?